How to Calculate Percentage Difference in Excel?

-- In Format Cell window turn the decimal count to zero instead of 2.This will turn the decimal points off for the percentages.
+- In the Format Cell window, turn the decimal count to zero instead of 2.This will turn the decimal points off for the percentages.

-Example #2 – Percentage Change in Excel among the Rows
+Example #2 – Percentage Change among the Rows

 In this case, we will calculate the change in data if the data is presented vertically.

-- Insert the function in given below data that will calculate the percentage for prior row value and then subtract the resultant value from the percentage of next value.
+- Insert the function is given below data that will calculate the percentage for prior row value and then subtract the resultant value from the percentage of next value.